fluencelabs/cli/docs/commands/README.md

-  --no-input                  Don't interactively ask for any input from the user --relay=<multiaddr>         Relay node multiaddr --timeout=<milliseconds>    Timeout used for command execution
+  --no-input                  Don't interactively ask for any input from the user --relay=<multiaddr>         Relay node multiaddr --timeout=<milliseconds>    Timeout used for command execution --ttl=<milliseconds>        Sets the default TTL for all particles originating from the peer with no TTL specified.
+If
+                              the originating particle's TTL is defined then that value will be used If the option is not set default TTL will be 60000

 DESCRIPTION
   Deploy workers to hosts, described in hosts.yaml